 They let their fears blind them from the truth.
 And the truth is, that everyone’s testimony is effective.
-It’s just a question of to who it will speak to.
-And the crazy thing is, we never know who our words will speak to.
+It’s just a question of who it will speak to.
+And the crazy thing is we never know who our words will speak to until we do it.
 It may not even be anything we say, but somehow by merely approaching someone, God has already spoken to the them through that action and our words are irrelevant.
 I kid you not, I have experienced this time and time again.
 It’s awesome 🙂

 What needs to be realized is that the most important part of a testimony isn’t how broken we were before Christ saved us.
 Yes, a dramatic transformation makes for a great story, but the purpose of a testimony is not to tell a great story.
 The focus of a testimony is telling people how God is working in our life and by doing that we are saying that He can work in their life too, even if you don’t say it.